Dash Parr: Development

 Producer John Walker said of Dash in the sequel, "Dash got a taste of life as a crime fighter in the first film.
 Returning to regular life doesn't really interest him—he loved fighting crime with his family and, even better, showing off just how fast he can be."

 Powers and abilities

 Dash possesses the superhuman capacity to move at great speeds.
 This power enables him to run faster than any conventional human beings are able to, and even to run over water without submerging.
 It also enables him to punch at superhuman speed.
 In one scene in the first film, Elastigirl shapeshifts into a raft, and Dash is able to use his ability to kick in a super-fast manner to function as its outboard motor.
 Dash's increased speed also gives him superhuman reflexes.
-Edna Mode designed his super suit to be resistant to air friction, wear, and heat when Dash is running at super speed.
+Edna Mode designed his super suit to be resistant to the air friction, wear, and heat generated when Dash runs at superhuman speed.